 Through his art, he points at the way America stereotypes itself and the rest of the world through mass media, and the way mass media reduces everything to the same value.
 This in turn makes it increasingly difficult for us to differentiate between right and wrong, and simplistic to choose sides; especially, when the bulk of our information comes from one of those sides.

-“One has to somehow find an accommodation for this sense of ambivalence, where contradictory points of view can co-exist”, says Slack.
-This attempt (and possibly the impossibility of it) can be seen in his works that, on the surface, present an East-meets-West pastiche, but in fact go far beyond that.
-Beyond the blatant shock factor, behind Slack’s intentional use of cheap effects to make violence more acceptable through humour, lies an intricate web of questions permeating the multifaceted complexities of power, gender, religion, and culture.
+This attempt (and possibly the impossibility of it) can be seen in his artworks that, on the surface, present an East-meets-West pastiche, but in fact go far beyond that.
+Beyond the blatant shock factor, behind Slack’s intentional use of cheap effects to make violence more acceptable through humour, lies an intricate web of questions permeating the multifaceted complexities of power, gender, religion and culture.
 Questions of how each culture objectifies ‘its’ women, despite opposing inclinations to cover up or expose; how each treats weaponry as fashion accessory; how each condemns the other according to its own decree.

 Enough said then.

 Christopher Slack’s fifth solo exhibition takes place at UCA Gallery in Observatory, Cape Town from 1 April – 2 May, 2009.